Brief Description

 References

 Roussou, A. (Ed.).
 (2002).
-Psychological issues in education and mental health practice and research.
+Topics in Psychology in Education and in Psychological Practice and Research.
 Athens: Ellinika Grammata.

 Papadopoulou, R., Bada, K., Micheloyannakis, I., Makaronis, G., & Pandelakis, S. (1981).
 Psychiatric disorders in 6–8 year-old children in the greater Athens area.
 Bibliotheca Psychiatrica, 160, 92–100.